metio/yosql/yosql-website/content/tooling/maven.md

 ### Multiple Configurations

-In some cases it might be preferable to generate some repositories (TODO: link to glossary) with a specific set of configuration options while using another set for other repositories.
+In some cases it might be preferable to generate some repositories with a specific set of configuration options while using another set for other repositories.
 There are several ways how this can be accomplished:

 1. Place SQL files in different Maven modules.
 2. Use a single module with multiple `execution` configurations.